 “Parents can start demonstrating gratitude with babies before they speak their first word.
 And then once they become verbal, I think it's important to practice saying thanks to one another as a family.
 And not just saying thanks but actually describing how you feel.”

 Talking about how goodness makes us feel can help us better understand and manage our emotions.
-Here’s an example of how parents can share their gratitude after a moment of goodness.
+Maryam shared a simple example of how parents can show gratitude after a moment of goodness.

 NOTICE: I noticed that grandma brought you this new book.